shrocket/personal_website/content/blog/2021-03-27-draft-the-ethics-of-letting-technology-do-the-work-for-you.md

 ---
-title: "the ethics of letting technology do the work for you"
+title: the ethics of letting technology do the work for you
 date: 2021-03-27
 tags:
   - essay
 ---